 Some experts link the modern-day use of Roundup on crops to the rise of celiac disease.
-And because ancient man ate these foods throughout our entire human history, seemingly without issue, something else has to be causing our modern reactivity to gluten and grains.
+Because these foods have been eaten throughout our entire human history, seemingly without issue, that tells us something else has to be causing our modern reactivity to gluten and grains.

-2. Hybridization of Wheat
+The Hybridization of Wheat

-Hybridizing simply means breeding two species of plants to create a new, more desirable plant — one that is both pest-resistant and produces a higher yield.
+Hybridizing simply means breeding two species of plants to create a new, more desirable plant, one that is both pest-resistant and produces a higher yield.
 But the more hybridized the plant, the further away it is from its pure, natural form.

 Khorasan Wheat or Kamut